gunturajip/ruby-todo-webservice/README.md

 ## COMPLETE GUIDE TO CREATE BASIC REST API USING RUBY, RAILS, AND POSTGRESQL

+### ABOUT RUBY ON RAILS

+Ruby on Rails (often referred to as Rails) is a popular web application framework written in the Ruby programming language.
+Rails follows the Model-View-Controller (MVC) architectural pattern, which separates an application into three main components: the model, the view, and the controller.

+Here's a high-level overview of how Rails 7 framework works:

+- Model:
+Models represent the data and logic of your application.
+They interact with the database and handle data validation, associations, and business logic.
+Rails uses an Object-Relational Mapping (ORM) tool called ActiveRecord, which provides an easy and intuitive way to work with databases.
+It abstracts the database interactions, allowing you to define your models and their associations using Ruby classes.
+Models typically have attributes that map to database columns, and they can also define relationships with other models (one-to-one, one-to-many, many-to-many).
+Rails provides convenient methods and conventions for querying and manipulating data using ActiveRecord.

+- View:
+Views are responsible for presenting the application's user interface.
+They display data to users and handle user interactions.
+Rails uses a templating system called ERB (Embedded Ruby) by default, which allows you to embed Ruby code within HTML templates.
+Views can access data provided by the controller and display it in a structured manner using HTML, CSS, and JavaScript.
+Rails provides view helpers that simplify common tasks, such as generating forms, rendering partials, or handling URLs.

+- Controller:
+Controllers handle the incoming HTTP requests, perform the required actions, and prepare the data to be displayed in the views.
+When a request is received, Rails routes it to the appropriate controller action based on the URL and HTTP verb.
+Controllers retrieve data from the models, process it, and store it in instance variables accessible to the views.
+Controllers also handle user input, validate data, and initiate changes in the model or other parts of the system.
+After processing the request, controllers render a view or redirect to another page.

+- Routing:
+Rails has a powerful routing system that maps URLs to specific controller actions.
+The config/routes.rb file defines the application's routes, including URL patterns and the corresponding controller actions.
+Routes can be configured to handle different HTTP verbs (GET, POST, PUT, DELETE) and accept parameters from the URL.
+Rails generates helper methods that simplify generating URLs and paths within the application.

+- Middleware:
+Rails incorporates a middleware stack that sits between the web server and the application.
+Middleware components can intercept requests and responses, perform actions, modify data, or add additional functionality.
+Examples of middleware include handling session management, CSRF protection, logging, caching, and more.
+Middleware can be added or customized to meet specific application requirements.

+- Active Support:
+Active Support is a core Rails component that provides a collection of utility classes, extensions, and helpers.
+It offers numerous functionalities like date and time manipulation, string manipulation, caching, internationalization support, and much more.

+Active Support enriches the Ruby language and simplifies common programming tasks in Rails applications.
+These are the fundamental concepts and components that make up the Rails 7 framework.
+Rails promotes convention over configuration, meaning it provides sensible defaults and follows established patterns, allowing developers to focus on application logic rather than repetitive boilerplate code.
+It also emphasizes the principle of "Don't Repeat Yourself" (DRY) to reduce duplication and increase maintainability.

 ### STARTING THE PROJECT

 [Follow this steps first if you have not setup the environment](#install-wsl-for-developing-backend-web-using-rails-5)